gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 Test whether or not a key exists in a `ReadonlyRecord`.

 Note.
-This function is not pipeable because is a custom type guard.
+This function is not pipeable because is a `Refinement`.

 **Signature**